 The Functional Neuroimaging Laboratory (FNL) conducts research in the broad area of cognitive and affective neuroscience.

-Our staff run research in a range of areas related to cognitive and affective neuroscience, including:
+We conduct research in a range of areas related to sensory, cognitive and affective neuroscience, including:

-- Cognitive Neuroscience of Schizophrenia (Collaborators Emeritus Prof Pat Michie, Dr Juanita Todd, Prof Ulrich Schall, Prof Deborah Hodgson and Dr Lauren Harms)
+- Cognitive neuroscience of schizophrenia (Emeritus Prof Pat Michie, Dr Juanita Todd, Prof Deborah Hodgson and Dr Lauren Harms)